nsbradford/ExuberantCV/CourseNotes.md

       * Basis sets of vectors (linear independence and spanning property)
       * Fourier Series -> transforms -> discrete transforms
         * Any periodic function can be expressed in sine/cosine
-    * Fourier Transofmr and Convolution
+    * Fourier Transform and Convolution
       * Convolution in spatial domain == multiplication in frequency domain, and vice versa
         * Trick: for very large matrices, instead of convolving, can use FFT on each matrix, multiply, and then inverse FT (IFT) to create convolved image
     * Aliasing